mindsphere/mindsphere-python-sdk-examples/README.md

     <p>
     <img src="https://github.com/mindsphere/mindsphere-python-sdk-examples/blob/swaggerui-changes/images/Accessapp.png" width="400">
     </p>
-4. Clicked on any endpoint showing on above image you will showing like
+4. By clicking on any endpoint showing on above image you should see like :
     <p>
     <img src="https://github.com/mindsphere/mindsphere-python-sdk-examples/blob/swaggerui-changes/images/putaspectcall.png" width="400">
     </p>
-5. By clicking 'try it out' button you can make api call by putting correct parameters and requestbody. then you will get response shwing like
+5. By clicking 'try it out' button you can make api call by putting correct parameters and requestbody. then you will get response like :
     <p>
     <img src="https://github.com/mindsphere/mindsphere-python-sdk-examples/blob/swaggerui-changes/images/respnseapi.png" width="400">
     </p>